 Posted by Willy Franzen on November 12, 2007.
-Positions below updated every five minutes.
+Jobs updated daily.

 You were always a great student.
 School always came easy to you.
 It was like a game, and you knew how to beat it every time.
 In fact, you kind of actually enjoyed long nights in the library.
 Exams were fun – you loved filling in those bubbles with your No. 2 pencil.
 You’ve been at it for 17 years (maybe a few less if you were really good) and now it’s almost over.
 You’re worried that your finely tuned school skills may not translate into a real world job.
 You’re thinking about grad school, but six figures is a lot to pay for an extra few years of security.
 Maybe you can get a PhD after that…